andrewkern/bio399/bio399_syllabus_2021.md

 * Do some actual research on SARS-CoV-2!

 ## Virtual Office Hours
-So this is new, and we'll see how it goes, but I'm planning on putting up a Zoom link in the Canvas announcements for office hours.
-The current schedule is Tuesday at 3-5pm and Friday from 3-5pm, but I'm also available at other times so it might be equally easy to just arrange an appointment with me.
+I will be putting up a Zoom link in the Canvas announcements for office hours.
+The current schedule is Tuesday at 4-5pm and Friday from 4-5pm, but I'm also available at other times so it might be equally easy to just arrange an appointment with me.

+## Slack space
+In addition to Canvas and normal email I'll be putting up a slack chat space for the class.
+If you have not yet used Slack it is an excellent way to message people that takes a middle ground approach between emails and text messages, and it's particularly useful for code based efforts.

 ## Requirements and Evaluation
 The class is organized around weekly problem sets which our in class work and discussion will prepare you